pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_1_terminology.md

 The entire series is wonderful for insight into how large language models such as GPT-3 get certain types of "abilities" such as "code generation" and "in-context learning".

+Key point of Section: "In-context learning is a big deal, and doesnt require retraining the model"

 ### More Abilities and the Evolution of GPT-3.5

+TODO: consider including this section to better outline abilities of models

 More Yao Fu: